Building an Environmental Management Platform

 ● Cultivating Qualified Managers

-To enrich management activities emphasizing energy and the environment,we are striving to cultivate individuals with legal qualifications required under laws and regulations related to energy and the environment.
-The number of employees with qualifications in fiscal 2017 is shown in tables 10 and 11.
-In addition, as an internal qualification, we offer training for internal ISO 14001 environmental management and environmental auditors, through which approximately 80 employees acquired qualifications in fiscal 2017.
+To enrich management activities emphasizing energy and the environment, we are striving to cultivate individuals with legal qualifications required under laws and regulations related to energy and the environment.
+The number of employees with qualifications in fiscal 2018 is shown in Table 9.
+In addition, as an internal qualification, we offer training for internal ISO 14001 environmental management and environmental auditors, through which approximately 80 employees acquired qualifications in fiscal 2018.
+Furthermore, follow-up training has been conducted for employees that have already participated in training to support the transition to ISO 14001:2015, and approximately 1,200 employees acquired qualifications in fiscal 2018.